 The qualitative effect of various factors on the composition of equilibrium mixture are described through the Le Chatelier's principle.
 If a stress is applied to a reaction mixture at equilibrium, reaction occurs in the direction which relieves the stress.
 Stress means any change in concentration, pressure, volume or temperature which disturbs the original equilibrium.
 The direction that the reaction takes is the one that reduces the stress.
-For example, if concentration of the reactants is increased, reaction goes in a direction that tends to decrease the concentration, that is, in the direction of forward reaction.
+For example, if you increase concentration of the reactants, reaction goes in a direction that tends to decrease concentration.